 How I work

 Of course, I listen.
 That is a given.
 I actively listen to understand you and get to know the way you think and the way you see yourself, others, and the world.
 Then, listening turns to feedback, observations of patterns, and goal-setting.
 I do not just smile, nod my head, and take notes.
 I talk back.
 I am warm and supportive yet direct and interactive in the session.
 Of course, there is a time and place for you to vent and get it all out, but my role is to guide you to take action, to heal, to overcome, to conquer, to succeed, and to thrive.
 Ultimately, I want you to become your own therapist.
 I will provide you with tangible and intangible tools to experiment and practice outside of therapy to see what works for you.
-I offer a concierge level of service, which means I am responsive and committed to you and your success.
+I offer a tailored approach to your care, which means I am accessible, responsive, and committed to you and your success.
 By limiting the number of clients I serve, I am able to invest in you and take time to research best practices, participate in ongoing training and workshops, and bring fresh ideas and approaches to fit you and your goals.